Ethel M. Elderton: Notable Publications

+Following its founding in 1925, Elderton helped edit Pearson's journal, Annals of Eugenics.
+She often provided or edited eugenics articles to be included in the journal.
+Others who participated and regularly contributed to the journal were: Mary Noel Karm, Margaret Moul, Percy Stocks, and Geoffrey Morant.
+Over the years the field of eugenics received increasingly more criticism, so the journal was renamed the Annals of Human Genetics in 1954, which still exists today.

+Lectures

 Elderton delivered lectures on eugenics, which were compiled into the "Eugenics Laboratory Lecture Series" and published between 1909 and 1915.
 These lectures included The relative strength of nature and nurture (1909) and the relatively well-known On the Marriage of First Cousins (1911).
 In On the Marriage of First Cousins, her research for this publication encompassed over 2000 cases, and both the publication and the corresponding lectures were appreciated by her laboratory colleagues and Galton himself.
 The work, exploring the studies of the marriage of first cousins through various academic perspectives—historical, moral, and eventually eugenics.
 This research gained support from other women in the laboratory, including Amy Barrington, Kathleen T. Ryley, H. Gertrude Jones, Julia Bell, and Eveline Y. Thompson.

-Elderton co-authored On the correlation of fertility with social value: a cooperative study, published in the series "Eugenics laboratory memoirs" in 1913 with Amy Barrington, H. Gertrude Jones, Edith Mabel M. de G. Lamotte, Harold Joseph Laski, Karl Pearson.
-In this publication, they sought to identify the relationship between wages—equated to social value—and family size at a certain age.
-Based on statistical data from various cities in the UK, the work attempted to demonstrate that individuals with greater social value tend to produce fewer offspring, a trend deemed detrimental to 'a healthier leading nation.'
-Furthermore, it advocated for the revision of social policies, with a particular focus on charitable welfare policies.